-- 10. Identify roadway improvements that improve goods movement or reduce the impact of goods movement in Solano County. - 11.
-Identify roadway improvements that support retention or expansion of regionally important employment centers, retail centers and civic facilities. - 12.
-Prioritize available funds to support PDAs and PCAs, with special emphasis being given to support for Transit Facilities of Regional Significance. - o All TFORS are in or adjacent to PDAs
+- 10. Identify roadway improvements that improve goods movement or reduce the impact of goods movement in Solano County.
+Currently, Solano County has no comprehensive study related to freight or goods movement.
+Freight plans exist at the regional level with MTC, and the state level with Caltrans.
+STA has identified individual projects on important freight corridors, such as the I-80/I-680/SR-12 Interchange project, and will continue to implement such projects. - 11.
+Identify roadway improvements that support retention or expansion of regionally important employment centers, retail centers and civic facilities. - STA has identified Routes of Regional Significance, many of which serve regionally important employment centers, retail centers, and civic facilities.
+Identifying and implementing roadway improvements that support such facilities is important to the economic vitality of Solano County. - 12.
+Prioritize available funds to support Priority Development Areas (PDAs) and Priority Conservation Areas (PCAs), with special emphasis being given to support for Transit Facilities of Regional Significance.